AxelUser/maltsev.space/src/posts/004-deconstructors/index.md

 }
 ```

-## Implementing deconstruction for custom types
+## Implementing Deconstruction for Custom Types

 Using deconstruction of tuples is quite straightforward, how about user-defined types?
 You may want `GetMostFrequentWord` to return your own struct `WordStat`: